-- 2. Log in to Cloudera Navigator with the credentials of a user having one of the following user roles:
+- 1. Start and log into the Cloudera Navigator data management component UI with the credentials of a user having one of the following user roles:

 - Cloudera Manager Full Administrator

 - Cloudera Manager Navigator Administrator

 - Cloudera Navigator Full Administrator

 - Cloudera Navigator Metadata Administrator

-- 3. Click the Administration link in the upper right.
+- 2. Click the Administration link in the upper right.
 The Managed Metadata tab displays the list of namespaces and the properties defined in the namespaces.

-- 4. Click the Create... button.
+- 3. Click the Create... button.

-- 5. In the Class field, click
+- 4. In the Class field, click

+- W